GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Experiments

 {\bf Comparison of Data Pre-processing Methods.} The statistics of the S3DIS dataset using three data pre-processed methods are compared in Table \ref{tab:1}.
 The proposed room-style method has more points in each input unit, i.e., input scale, ranging from 10K to 200K.
 We also compare the data size when the training data are collected from areas 1-5 and the test data are collected from area 6.
 The total number of training points of the room-style method is 18.75\% of the block-style method and 12.5\% of the view-style method.
 Points inside each unit of the three methods are visualized in Fig. \ref{fig:2}, which includes a conference room and an office from area 1.
 The block-style method loses the structure of a complete room.
 As to the view-style method, the four views of a conference room overlap a lot with each other, producing significant redundancy.
 The units obtained by the room-style method look more natural.
 They offer a view of the whole room while keeping a small data size.

 \textbf{Semantic Segmentation Performance.} We compare the semantic segmentation performance on the S3DIS dataset of PointNet and the proposed GSIP in Table \ref{tab:2}, where the better results are shown in bold.
 It is common to use area 5 as the test.
 Thus, we show performance for area 5 as well as the 6-fold.
 As shown in the table, GSIP outperforms PointNet in mIoU by 2.7\% and 0.9\% for area 5 and 6-fold, respectively.
 The cross validation results of all 6 areas of GSIP are shown in Table \ref{tab:3}.
 We see that area 6 is the easiest one (64.5\% mIoU and 86.5\% OA) while area 2 is the hardest one (31\% and 68.8\%).
 The mIoU and OA over 13 classes averaged by the 6-fold are 48.5\% and 79.8\%, respectively.
+Visualization of GSIP's segmentation results and the ground truth of two room in area 6 is given in Fig. \ref{fig:3}.
+The ceiling is removed to show inner objects clearly.

 It is worthwhile to point out that some categories have extremely low mIoU (close to 0\%) in more than 2 areas.
 For example, sofa got 1.7\%, 6.4\%, 4.4\%, and 3.4\% mIoU in areas 2, 3, 4 and 5.
 This is attributed to data imbalance.
-Visualization of GSIP's segmentation results and the ground truth of two room in area 6 is given in Fig. \ref{fig:3}.
-The ceiling is removed to show inner objects clearly.
+The data imbalance problem is commonly seen in large-scale segmentation tasks.
+For example, in a regular room, it is highly possible that more points are from the wall, ceiling and floor, while less points from chairs, desks, and other small objects.
+The beam, column, sofa, and board are even less common.
+Without seeing enough samples during training, the decrease in prediction performance is valid.